Architectural-Nexus/incident-reporting/README.md

 ### SSL/HTTPS Setup

 For production deployments, SSL/HTTPS is strongly recommended.
-The nginx configuration is pre-configured for SSL with modern security settings.
+The Apache2 configuration is pre-configured for SSL with modern security settings.

 #### Option 1: Let's Encrypt (Recommended)